 - If a 55-inch TV set sounds a little too big for your needs, then check out our pick of the best 40-inch screens for your living room.

-If you've already set your heart on a new 55-inch TV, or we’ve managed to talk you round to the idea, then don’t worry about finding one with the basics.
-Most 55-inch TVs on the market at the moment will support 4K resolution, HDR and built-in smart TV services.
-Unless you're looking at an old or extremely cheap model, you should find at least one of these features (and usually all three).
+Whether you already knew a 55-inch TV was right for you or we’ve managed to talk you round to the idea, you shouldn’t worry about finding one with the basics baked in.
+Most 55-inch TVs that are on the market right now will support 4K resolution, HDR and will have built-in smart TV services to boot.
+So unless you're looking at an old or very, very cheap model, you should find at least one of these features (and usually all three).

-So to make your decision about which 55-inch 4K TV to buy, you’ll need to focus on which particular model you want and how much cash you're willing to part with to revamp your home entertainment setup.
+That means that to make your decision about which 55-inch 4K TV to buy, you’ll need to focus on the model you want, as well as how much cash you're willing to part with to give your home entertainment setup an upgrade.

-We know, there's a lot to think about.
-But we're here to point you towards some of the best 55-inch 4K TVs available to buy.
+Granted that’s a lot to consider, but we're here to point you towards some of the best 55-inch 4K TVs available to buy.
 All the sets listed below have been tried-and-tested by our expert reviewers, and you can click through to read the full reviews for more about the pluses and minuses of each model.

 1. Best 55-inch TV: LG OLED55C8